HDFGroup/vol-cache/README.md

 mpirun -np 4 ./prepare_dataset --num_images 8192 --sz 224 --output images.h5
 ```
 This will generate a hdf5 file, images.h5, which contains 8192 samples.
 Each 224x224x3 (image-base dataset)
-* **test_read_cache.cpp** is the benchmark code for evaluating the parallel read performance.
+* **test_read_cache.cpp, test_read_cache.py** is the benchmark code for evaluating the parallel read performance.
 We assume that the dataset is set us
   - --input: HDF5 file [Default: images.h5]
   - --dataset: the name of the dataset in the HDF5 file [Default: dataset]
   - --num_epochs [Default: 2]: Number of epochs (at each epoch/iteration, we sweep through the dataset)